Giuseppe Graziosi: Florence

-He attended the Free School of Nude under the guidance of the sculptor Augusto Rivalta.
-At that time Giovanni Fattori taught painting in the women's section and his studio probably became a place of pilgrimage for Graziosi and his companions.
-Among these is Ardengo Soffici.
+He attended the Free School of the Nude under the guidance of the sculptor Augusto Rivalta.
+At that time Giovanni Fattori taught painting in the women's section and his studio was likely a resort for Graziosi and his companions, among them the writer and painter Ardengo Soffici.

-It was his frequentation of the Pignone Foundry in Florence that gave him the idea for the statue The Foundryman (Modena, Gipsoteca "Giuseppe Graziosi"), made in 1899 in Modena and presented at the Universal Exhibition in Paris in 1900 where Graziosi was awarded a bronze medal.
-Meanwhile, obtains the qualification for the teaching of drawing in technical schools and normal.
+It was his frequenting of the Pignone Foundry in Florence that gave him the idea for the statue The Foundryman (Modena, Gipsoteca "Giuseppe Graziosi"), made in 1899 in Modena and presented at the Universal Exhibition in Paris in 1900 where Graziosi was awarded a bronze medal.
+Meanwhile, he obtained certification for the teaching of drawing in technical and normal schools.

 Rome

-From 1900 to 1901 he served in the military in Rome in the barracks of Traspontina as an attache at first to the Photographic Section of Monte Mario, and then to the restoration of Castel Sant'Angelo.
-Among the comrades tighten friendship with the painter Ezio Castellucci.
-At the end of military service, in 1902 will follow a period of improvement in Rome, where he attended the Free School of Nude at the Academy of Fine Arts.
+From 1900 to 1901 he served in the military in the barracks of Traspontina in Rome, as an attache at first to the Photographic Section of Monte Mario, and then to the restoration of Castel Sant'Angelo.
+His friendship with the painter Ezio Castellucci.
+At the end of his military service in 1902, he attended the Free School of the Nude at the Academy of Fine Arts in Rome.